Nobody really knows, because religious groups don’t need to follow regular accounting and disclosure rules.

 On several occasions, abuse-related litigation has inspired dioceses to declare bankruptcy, which offers a rare window into the internal financial organization of the institution.
 Individual parishes, though operating under the umbrella of the relevant bishop, have a fair degree of financial autonomy.
 They conduct separate fundraising and maintain separate expenses.
 That way, parish donors can feel they’re bolstering their particular community and not an impersonal bureaucracy.
 But it’s common for parish investment funds within a single diocese to be pooled.
 When a diocese declares bankruptcy, this raises the question of whether pooled parish investment funds are available to be seized by the bishop’s creditors or whether they exist separately.

-As a fascinating article in American Bankruptcy Institute Journal explains, the status of parish investment funds depends on some very subtle details.
+As a fascinating article in this month’s American Bankruptcy Institute Journal explains, the status of parish investment funds depends on some very subtle details.
 Both the Diocese of Milwaukee and the Diocese of Wilmington ran pooled investment funds in which a single account simply noted how much each parish had contributed.
 The difference is that in Wilmington, Del., operating funds were also mingled into the pooled account, whereas in Milwaukee they were kept separate.
 That small difference ended up costing Wilmington parishes $74 million in exposure to Episcopal creditors.
 At the same time, as a matter of Canon Law individual parishes can be wholly “suppressed,” merged into other parishes, or otherwise divided up, essentially at the discretion of the bishop—notwithstanding the existence of separate bank accounts.
 This authority suggests that the diocese does indeed wholly own and control its parishes, but church officials take advantage of the ambiguity, sometimes claiming to fully control its parishes, sometimes—for legal reasons—arguing that the parishes are wholly independent entities.

 Given America’s diverse religious landscape, the Catholic Church is hardly unique in taking advantage of the First Amendment to engage in some opaque accounting.
 It’s simply the largest player in this game.
 Lawrence Wright’s recent Scientology exposé, Going Clear, reveals egregious exploitation of religious privileges for the personal financial benefit of church leaders.
 Or consider the case of the Tennessee pastor arrested on money laundering and drug charges only because a local TV news investigation revealed that he was using donations to pay off what amounted to personal debts.